youtype/mypy_boto3_builder/docs/README.md

 - Guys behind [boto3-type-annotations](https://pypi.org/project/boto3-type-annotations/),
   this package is based on top of their work
-- [black](https://github.com/psf/black) developers for awesome formatting tool
+- [black](https://github.com/psf/black) developers for an awesome formatting tool
 - [mypy](https://github.com/python/mypy) for doing all dirty work for us